Brenna Womer

 “Slipping easily from genre to genre and form to form, proudly saying the supposedly unsayable, refusing ever to balk in the name of imposed politeness or unfair expectation, Brenna Womer breaks all the rules except the most important one: to tell your own truth unswervingly, in the best way you know how, no matter what.
 This is a smart, brave first collection, brimming with beauty and empathy and joy.”

-Matt Bell, author of Scrapper
+Matt Bell, author of Appleseed

 Cover art by Max Rippon